Media bias: Politics

+Economy

+A study found media can overfocus on economics aggregates such as the gross domestic product and underreport economic news relevant to the middle of the income distribution such as median income and wage growth.

 Impacts of bias

 Critics of media bias tend to point out how a particular bias benefits existing power structures, undermines democratic outcomes and fails to inform people with the information they need to make decisions around public policy.
 Experiments have shown that media bias affects behavior and more specifically influences the readership's political ideology.
 A study found higher politicization rates with increased exposure to the Fox News channel, while a 2009 study found a weakly-linked decrease in support for the Bush administration when given a free subscription to the right-leaning The Washington Times or left-leaning The Washington Post.

-Trust in media
+Perception and trust in media

 Perceptions of media bias and trust in the media have changed significantly from 1985-2011 in the US.
 Pew studies reported that the percentage of Americans who trusted that news media "get their facts straight" dropped from 55% in 1985, to 25% in 2011.
 Similarly, the percentage of Americans who trusted that news organizations would deal fairly with all sides when dealing with political and social issues dropped from 34% in 1985 to 16% in 2011.
 By 2011 almost two-thirds of respondents considered news organizations to be "politically biased in their reporting", up from 45% in 1985.
 Similar decreases in trust have been reported by Gallup, with In 2022, half of Americans responded that they believed that news organizations would deliberately attempt to mislead them.

+However, since the early 1980s, studies have found the hostile media effect largely contributes to people's perceived bias in new coverage.
+Studies on the hostile media effect find that perceived news bias tends to be a result of the audience's bias rather than actual news slant, and the more knowledgeable or opinionated a person is on a topic, the more likely they are to perceive neutral coverage as bias.

 Jonathan M. Ladd (2012), who has conducted intensive studies of media trust and media bias, concluded that the primary cause of belief in media bias is telling people that particular media are biased.
 People who are told that a medium is biased tend to believe that it is biased, and this belief is unrelated to whether that medium is actually biased or not.
 The only other factor with as strong an influence on belief that media is biased, he found, was extensive coverage of celebrities.
 A majority of people see such media as biased, while at the same time preferring media with extensive coverage of celebrities.
+Media bias can also contribute to the decline of trust in news organizations over time.
+When audiences repeatedly encounter information that appears biased or misleading, they may become more skeptical of all media sources.
+This growing skepticism can lead individuals to rely more on sources that align with their existing beliefs, further reinforcing polarization.